PralhadBehera/Web-Dev-Dairy/Node Js/Web Server.md

 ```

-## sending the Http request
+## Sending the HTTP request

-for senn the Http request we will use the axios library
+- For sending the Http request we will use the axios library

 - ```Axios```  is a popular JavaScript library that is commonly used for making HTTP requests from both the browser and Node.js environments.
 It simplifies the process of sending asynchronous HTTP requests to REST endpoints and performing CRUD operations (Create, Read, Update, Delete) with ease.